bychok300/SimpleParser/workspace/SimpleParser/README.md

-#Simple parser it use Jsoup and got web interface
+#Simple parser using Jsoup lib